ptomulik/testmd/README.md

 The class from [Example 1](#example-1-defining-valid-keys-and-values) has one shortcoming - it doesn't convert values to integers.
-For example `vars['seven']` is a string.
+For example `vars['seven']` is `"7" (a string).
 If we'd like to have integers in our container, so we had to add data munging to our class:

 ```ruby
 class Variables